-In order to qualify for Chapter 7 personal bankruptcy, you must have moderate to low income.
+In order to qualify for Chapter 7 personal bankruptcy, you must have moderate to low income as set forth in the Bankruptcy Code.
 Your income level is determined by your household’s circumstances.
 This includes factors such as your cost of living, where you live and what deductions are taken out of your paychecks.

 Two: Significant Debt

 Many financially struggling families are trapped by high interest debt that was incurred to cover basic expenses and emergency expenses that arise from unemployment, illness and divorce.
 The Bankruptcy Code is designed to provide a fresh start for these families by eliminating debt such as credit card debt.

 Filing Chapter 7 bankruptcy does not mean you lose all of your property or possessions.
 The bankruptcy law is designed to protect individuals’ cars, homes, bank accounts and other assets up to certain values.
 In the great majority of bankruptcy cases, consumers are allowed to keep their cars, homes, bank accounts and other household items.
 The amount of protection is different for each state.
 If your assets are above the value allowed, the Bankruptcy Court could potentially sell them to pay your creditors.